cyhamUMICH/CIS-376-VOTE/README.md

 Hasan Alameh, Grace Barna, Caroline Ham, Dean Lawrence

 # How to Deploy
-To run our program, simply run the VOTE.exe file.
+To run our program, download this project as a ZIP folder.
+Then, unzip the folder and navigate to VOTE > VOTE > bin > Release.
+Finally, simply run the VOTE.exe file.
 You do not need to do anything to connect to the database as this is handled in the program.